Triple-digit heat index values are possible over the next few days

 INDIANAPOLIS (WISH) — Multiple 90-degree days are anticipated in Indiana in the coming days with heat index values in the triple digits for some.
 Be sure to stay hydrated during this heat wave!

 TODAY: A decaying line of storms in northern Indiana will continue to fall apart this morning.
-There is still an isolated chance of rain mid-morning into this afternoon along another cluster of storms that will try to survive from Wisconsin.
-Best chance of these storms would be north of I-74.
+There is still isolated to scattered strong storms early this afternoon along another cluster of storms that will try to survive from Wisconsin.
+A slight (2/5) risk of severe weather north of I-74 is in place.
 Otherwise, skies will be partly cloudy this Sunday.
 High temperatures in the low 90s with humid air.

 TONIGHT: Partly cloudy with an isolated chance of a shower or storm primarily in the early morning hours.
 Low temperatures in the mid-70s.